mariah-balzan/ToDoListApp/README.md

 # Part 1: Setup | Example 1: using Material Icons | Notes on Accessibility & UI Choice (Time required: 5-10 mins)

 # Prerequisites
+- Set up an expo project as per the slides.
+- Make sure all required dependencies are installed[See below]
 - Install master branch
-- Make sure all required dependencies are installed
-- Run expo start/ npx run start and test app (without added logic functionality)
+- Run expo start/ npx run start and test app (app should have stubbed material components without the added logic functionality.
+As we go along this will turn into a functional to do list app)

+# Prerequisites: Dependency installation

-We will be using material icons Google font Comfortaa for this project, as a demonstration (in Part 1) of using Material.io components.
+We will be using material icons for this project (for Part 1).
 ```
 npm i react-native-vector-icons
 ```

-We will then use another material library, and adapt our code together (in Part 3) [ https://www.react-native-material.com/docs/components/ ]
+We will then use the below @react-native-material/core dependency, to replace the default Button component with our material button component (in Part 3) [ https://www.react-native-material.com/docs/components/ ]
 ```
 npm i @react-native-material/core
 ```